 This master list of finger foods for toddlers, babies, and kids is your go-to list for healthy and delicious foods the kids can feed themselves…and easily and safely chew!

 When little ones want to feed themselves, which often happens soon after starting solids, it’s a perfect time to introduce healthy, fresh foods to make the most of their enthusiasm.
-Fruits, veggies, whole grains, meats, fish, beans, and more are easy finger food ideas that are often super easy to prepare and easy for the kids to pick up and eat.
+Fruits, veggies, whole grains, meats, fish, beans, and more are easy finger foods for kids that are often super easy to prepare and easy for the kids to pick up and eat.

-In this post you will find lists of recommended foods, suggestions for how to cut and prepare them, and images of examples of what those foods may look like as your child grows.
+In this post you will find lists of recommended foods for toddlers, suggestions for how to cut and prepare them, and images of examples of what those foods may look like as your child grows.

-TIP: I love to keep finger foods in the mix even as kids get older since they make for simple, healthy snacks that are usually low cost and low prep.
+I love to keep healthy finger foods in the mix even as kids get older since they make for simple, healthy snacks for kids that are usually low cost and low prep.

 first finger foods for baby in grid